Description

 For the dressing -

-- 1 tablespoon chilli jam (try making my chilli jam or use sweet chilli sauce or honey)
+- 1 tablespoon sweet chilli jam (or use sweet chilli sauce or honey)

 - 2 tablespoons rice vinegar

-- 1 teaspoon ginger (or use ginger paste or 1/2 teaspoon of ground ginger)
+- 1 teaspoon grated fresh ginger (or use 1/2 teaspoon ginger paste or 1/4 teaspoon ground ginger)

 For the poke bowl toppings -

-- 1 cucumber, halved, seeds scooped out and diced into small cubes
+- 1 cucumber, halved, seeds scooped out, diced

-- 2 tablespoons aioli (I love using my easy vegan garlic aioli)
+- 2 tablespoons aioli (I love using this egg-free garlic aioli)

 Instructions

 - Make the dressing.
-In a small bowl, add 1 tablespoon of soy sauce, 1 tablespoon chilli jam, 1 tablespoon of sesame oil, 2 tablespoons of rice vinegar and 1 tablespoon of lime juice.
-Grate in the garlic clove and 1cm piece of ginger.
-Mix well with a fork to combine and set aside.
+In a small bowl, use a fork to whisk 1 tablespoon light soy sauce, 1 tablespoon sweet chilli jam, 1 tablespoon toasted sesame oil, 2 tablespoons rice vinegar, 1 tablespoon lime juice, crushed garlic and grated ginger.
+Mix well and set aside.

 - Assemble the poke bowls.
-Divide the rice between 4 bowls.
-Top with the carrot batons and diced cucumber.
-Slice the chicken, then divide the slices between the bowls.
-Drizzle the dressing all over all the bowls.
-Scatter over the chopped spring onion and sesame seeds.
+Slice the charred chicken.
+Divide the seasoned rice between bowls, then top with the prepared carrots, cucumber, and sliced chicken.
+Drizzle generously with the dressing, then scatter over scallions, cilantro leaves and sesame seeds.
 Finish with a dollop of aioli on each bowl.
-Dig in!

 Notes

-Switch up your protein and toppings – poke bowls are great with leftover meat or roasted vegetables and they’re a great way to use up bits and pieces in your fridge.
-I love them with sweet potatoes (try my miso roasted sweet potatoes for a fab topping idea), miso salmon, lamb koftas, the traditional sushi grade tuna or pick up a rotisserie chicken from the store and use that.
+SUBSTITUTIONS: Switch up your protein and toppings – poke bowls are great with leftover meat or roasted vegetables and they’re a great way to use up bits and pieces in your fridge.
+I love them with sweet potatoes (try these miso roasted sweet potatoes for a fun vegetarian idea), miso salmon, lamb koftas, or pick up a rotisserie chicken from the store and use that.
+Looking for a seafood version?
+Try these baked honey miso salmon poke bowls or spicy tuna poke bowls.

 - Prep Time: 10